FAQ

 Santa Fe hosts roughly 340 restaurants, ranging from New Mexican, to Continental, to Indian, to Sushi … and so on.
 Our usual response is: “What are you hungry for tonight?”
 Our Guest Services staff is well acquainted with Santa Fe’s restaurants, paying close attention to those that delight visitors and to those that don’t.
 Please visit the “Restaurant Guide” page for our recommendations.
 Most restaurants require reservations in advance.

 The Loretto Chapel is one of Santa Fe’s most renowned historical sites, boasting beautiful Gothic Architecture and, of course, the Miraculous Staircase.
 The Georgia O’Keeffe Museum celebrates the art of Georgia O’Keeffe who lived in New Mexico for much of her life.
+During high season it is best to purchase tickets in advance on the site.
 Her art often reflects the natural beauty that inspired her on her ranch in Abiquiu, New Mexico.
 The Palace of the Governors is the oldest continually occupied public building in the United States.
 Located adjacent to the downtown Santa Fe Plaza, the Palace of the Governors is home to the New Mexico History Museum, as well Pueblo Artists who sell their wares under the portal, every day.
 The San Miguel Mission is recognized as the oldest church in the United States and is located just a few blocks from the Inn.
 It is also right around the corner from the Devargas Street House, preported to be the oldest house in the U.S. There is not an official web-site for the oldest house, but you may find this web-site interesting for more information.
 Famous Canyon Road is home to some of Santa Fe’s most prestigious and eclectic galleries.
 A mile long from top to bottom, it is just ¾ mile from the Inn.
-You might enjoy our blog about Passport to the Arts; an annual event held on Canyon Road.
 Museum Hill houses four state of the art museums celebrating the different influences in Santa Fe and New Mexico and the Santa Fe Botanical Garden.
 We recommend the Museum of Indian Arts and Culture the Museum of International Folk Art Museum.
 Just a short drive from the Inn, it is a great way to spend a day soaking in some of the rich history Santa Fe has to offer.
 Don’t worry if you did not bring a car; the “M” bus leaves from Sheridan Avenue in downtown Santa Fe specifically to transport people to and fro Museum Hill.
 Ten Thousand Waves, a traditional Japanese spa, is consistently recognized as one of the best Spas in the U.S.; it won Travel & Leisure’s “Top Spa” award in 2003 and shown on the cover of Time Magazine’s 2009, February edition.
 Just a short drive up Artist road from our Santa Fe downtown hotel; plan your time accordingly and luxuriate in their hot waters and/or take in a treatment to remember.
 Here’s our blog on our recommendations while visiting the spa and their restaurant, Izanami.
 Though seasonal, the Santa Fe Opera has won accolades throughout the United States.
 The opera is located just North of Santa Fe and boasts striking views in all directions, an open air auditorium, state of the art facilities, and of course, world class performances.
 If you plan on attending the Opera while visiting Santa Fe during July and August, we strongly encourage you to reserve your tickets well in advance.

 Unfortunately, the Inn does not have a work out room.
 The closest facility is the Fort Marcy Complex, just North of the Santa Fe plaza.
 It is closed on Sundays.
 Our Guest Service Agents can assist you with directions.